Public comment on ASIC's regulatory activities

 In some circumstances third parties may suggest that we are investigating a matter.
 We will verify these comments if it is in the public interest to do so.
 In determining this we will have regard to the principles set out in this information sheet.

 If we conclude an investigation without taking regulatory action, we will tell that to people previously identified as persons of interest, if possible.
 This notification is not, however, a guarantee that we will not take action in the future.
-We will also generally advise any person who reported the alleged misconduct of this result.

 Generally, we will not comment on whether a matter is referred to the CDPP before a prosecution is commenced.